 Single Strand Necklace with Hathor Head Pendants

-These two strings of beads show the importance of the deities Hothor, Bes and Taweret as protective amulets, which were worn by the living and also buried in tombs.
-The longer string includes floral elements.
-The gold beads with drop-shaped bottoms are in the form of the hieroglyph for nefer (beautiful).
+This string of beads shows the importance of the deities Hathor and Bes as protective amulets.
+They were worn by the living and also buried in tombs.